nanguoyu/nanguoyu/README.md

 ## Open to work

-- Looking for a PhD position in machine learning and computer vision.
+- Looking for a PhD position in Edge AI.

 ## Github status